dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 This document provides an overview of the various protocols and how they can be used in the 3GPP 5G architecture.
-Details of the protocols will be provided as references in the respective sections.
-Specifically Segment Routing v6 (SRv6), Locator Identifier Separation Protocol (LISP) and Identifier Locator Addressing (ILA) are described in the context of the 3GPP 5G architecture.
+Details of the protocols will be provided as references in the respective sections, then described in the context of the 3GPP 5G architecture.
 ILNP is an end-to-end protocol and is not included in this document.
 The scenario of replacing GTP on N9 as the focus of CT4 study is discussed for each protocol.
 Additional scenarios are related to N3/F1-U; integration of mobility with transport; support for different mobility protocols on different slices of the 5G system, etc.